jamesplease/materialish/README.md

 # Materialish

-Vaguely Material components built for the Content Algorithms at Netflix.
+Vaguely Material components built for the Content Algorithms Team at Netflix.

 ### Installation